isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 Exactly.

 Jimmy  16:05
-Speaking of that, you mentioned earlier that a lot of rōmushas didn't make it home.
+Speaking of that, you mentioned earlier that a lot of rōmusha didn't make it home.
 Not because they died, but after the war they had to make their own way home.
 What happened after the war?

 Shirlene  16:18
 After the war, when the Japanese surrendered, the British POWs were able to organise themselves to find their way back.
 And obviously there were military reinforcements sent to Thailand to look out for the POWs and to liberate the camps.
 So there was a group of military officers who went up and down the railway line, looking for POWs and to record what had happened.
 Interestingly, this account I read from a Japanese interpreter who was part of the Japanese...
 I think, the Kempeitai.
 He was a translator with the Kempeitai who witnessed the torture of the POWs in the camps along the railway.
 So he was part of this group...
 He was brought together with the British military officers as a witness.